dibope/mcserverinfo/README.md

 This Discord bot helps manage and monitor Minecraft servers using API endpoints.

+## setup
+Import **bot.py, requirements.txt, .env** in your bot's server Install Dependencies

+Make sure you have Python installed, then run:

+'''
+pip install -r requirements.txt
+'''

-Before running the bot, ensure you set the following environment variables or repository secrects:
+Before running the bot, ensure you update the following environment variables:

 BOT_TOKEN = our_discord_bot_token